paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-12c-fort-peck-project.md

 #### Amendments
 1949—Act Oct.
 28, 1949, substituted “Classification Act of 1949” for “Classification Act of 1923”.

-#### Repeals
-Act Oct.
-28, 1949, ch.
-782, cited as a credit to this section, was repealed (subject to a savings clause) by Pub.
-L. 89–554, Sept.
-6, 1966, § 8, 80 Stat.
-632, 655.

 #### Change of Name
 Department of War designated Department of the Army and title of Secretary of War changed to Secretary of the Army by section 205(a) of act July 26, 1947, ch.
 343, title II, 61 Stat.
 501. Section 205(a) of act July 26, 1947, was repealed by section 53 of act Aug.
 10, 1956, ch.
 1041, 70A Stat.
 641. Section 1 of act Aug.
 10, 1956, enacted “Title 10, Armed Forces” which in sections 3010 to 3013 continued military Department of the Army under administrative supervision of Secretary of the Army.

+#### Repeals
+Act Oct.
+28, 1949, ch.
+782, cited as a credit to this section, was repealed (subject to a savings clause) by Pub.
+L. 89–554, Sept.
+6, 1966, § 8, 80 Stat.
+632, 655.

 #### Transfer of Functions
 Power marketing functions of Bureau of Reclamation, including construction, operation, and maintenance of transmission lines and attendant facilities, transferred to Secretary of Energy by section 7152(a)(1)(E), (3) of Title 42, The Public Health and Welfare, and are to be exercised by Secretary through a separate Administration within Department of Energy.

 “Secretary of Energy” substituted in text for “Federal Power Commission” pursuant to Pub.
 L. 95–91, § 301(b), which is classified to [section 7151(b) of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section7151/b&num=0&edition=prelim).

-Federal Power Commission terminated and its functions, personnel, property, funds, etc., transferred to Secretary of Energy (except for certain functions transferred to Federal Energy Regulatory Commission) by sections 7151(b), 7171(a), 7172(a), 7291, and 7293 of Title 42.
+The Federal Power Commission was terminated, and its functions, personnel, property, funds, etc., were transferred to the Secretary of Energy (except for certain functions which were transferred to the Federal Energy Regulatory Commission) by sections 7151(b), 7171(a), 7172(a), 7291, and 7293 of Title 42.

+#### Transfer of Functions
 Executive and administrative functions of Federal Power Commission, with certain reservations, transferred to Chairman of such Commission, with authority vested in him to authorize their performance by any officer, employee, or administrative unit under his jurisdiction, by Reorg.
 Plan No. 9 of 1950, §§ 1, 2, eff.
 May 24, 1950, 15 F.R.
 3175, 64 Stat.
 1265, set out as a note under [section 792 of this title](./chapter-012-federal-regulation-and-development-of-power.md#section-792).

 For transfer of functions of other officers, employees, and agencies of Department of the Interior, with certain exceptions, to Secretary of the Interior, with power to delegate, see Reorg.
 Plan No. 3 of 1950, §§ 1, 2, eff.
 May 24, 1950, 15 F.R.
 3174, 64 Stat.
 1262, set out in the Appendix to Title 5, Government Organization and Employees.